Mike Modano: Stars move to Dallas

-In 1999, Modano won the Stanley Cup with the Stars, playing all six games of the finals against the Buffalo Sabres despite breaking his wrist in the second game.
-Modano assisted on the Stars' final five goals of the series, including both in Game 5 and Game 6, and final goal.
-Led the Stars with 23 points in the playoffs, with all seven in the finals on assists.
+In the 1998-99 season, the Stars won their second straight Presidents' Trophy.
+The Stars proceeded to win the Western Conference Finals over the Colorado Avalanche in seven games.
+Modano played all six games of the Stanley Cup Finals against the Buffalo Sabres despite breaking his wrist in Game 2.
+Modano assisted on the Stars' final five goals of the series, including both in Game 5 and Game 6, the latter by Brett Hull in the third overtime period which won the Stanley Cup for the Stars.
+Modano led the Stars with 23 points in the playoffs, with all seven in the finals on assists.

+In a rematch with the Colorado Avalanche which went to seven games, the Stars captured their second consecutive Western Conference title.
 The Stars returned to the finals in 2000 against the New Jersey Devils.
-Modano scored the overtime goal that gave the Stars a victory in game 5, but in game 6 in Dallas, the Devils wound up closing the series 4–2.
+Modano scored the overtime goal that gave the Stars a victory in game 5, but in Game 6 in Dallas, the Devils wound up closing the series 4–2.
+Hull and Modano led the postseason in scoring, with Modano putting together 23 playoff points for the second straight year.

-Modano averaged 78 points per season from 1996–2002, and was also one of the NHL's top forwards in plus/minus over that span (his +43 in 1997 was second only to John LeClair's +44 mark).
+Modano averaged 78 points per season from 1996 to 2002, and was also one of the NHL's top forwards in plus/minus over that span (his +43 in 1997 was second only to John LeClair's +44 mark).
 Modano's career high for points in a game is six (2–4–6) against the Anaheim Ducks, and he has seven career hat tricks.
 His only career fight was against Rod Brind'Amour.
-He was also a candidate for the Frank J. Selke Trophy (2001), and the Lady Byng Trophy (2003).
+He was also a finalist for the Frank J. Selke Trophy (2001), and the Lady Byng Trophy (2003).
+In 2002-03, Modano was named the captain of the Western Conference All-Star team.